kasjanoves/HMC/README.md

 - gallery and detailed view

- Used technologies: Java8, Servlets, JSP, JDBC, JSTL, MySQL, Tomcat Third-sed libraries: drewnoakes, mp4parser, jcodec
+ Used technologies: Java8, Servlets, JSP, JDBC, JSTL, MySQL, Tomcat

+ Third-side libraries: drewnoakes, mp4parser, jcodec

  Unfortunately, I wasn't able to complete the project due to time constraints from my first position as a Java junior developer.